KacobJeith/HeepDev/Client/README.md

 ## Command List

 * IsAlive: - Will return "Yes" when the client is in communication.
 Intended to be used as a heart beat

+* SetVal:(ControlName, Value) - Set the value of a control with the given ControlName to the given Value